ioccc-src/mkiocccentry/jparse/json_README.md

-The presence of non-ASCII characters and the presence of slash characters (ASCII `0x2f` - `U+002F`) does _not_ impose a requirement for those characters to be encoded.
+The presence of non-ASCII characters and the presence of slash characters (ASCII `0x2f` - `U+002F`) does _not_ impose a requirement for those characters to be decoded.

-_NOTE_: The [so-called JSON spec](#so-called-json-spec) permits one to encode a character for which Unicode does not currently provide character assignments.
-So just because one may encode a value into a 6 character sequence does _not_ mean that the original value was an assigned Unicode character.
+_NOTE_: The [so-called JSON spec](#so-called-json-spec) permits one to decode a character for which Unicode does not currently provide character assignments.
+So just because one may decode a value into a 6 character sequence does _not_ mean that the original value was an assigned Unicode character.